bootdotdev/blog/content/return-policy.md

 ## Refunds

-You have 30 calendar days to request a complete refund on your subscription from the date you activated it.
+If you didn't like our platform, you have 30 calendar days to request a complete refund on your subscription from the date you activated it.
 If you have any questions on how to return your item to us, [contact us](/contact).